 Through Brilliant Beginnings and Natalie Gamble Associates we have helped win various changes to UK law and practice on surrogacy since 2008.

 We represented the father in the case of Re Z (2015/16) which challenged the law's discrimination against single parents, and won a ruling from the High Court that the law breached human rights principles.
 In December 2016, the government told the House of Lords that the law would be amended by a fast-track remedial order during 2017, so that single parents with children through surrogacy will be able to apply for parental orders to secure their parentage.
+The remedial order was sent to Parliament in November 2017, and is currently being considered by the Joint Committee on Human Rights.

 In 2008, we wrote (with the backing of various national charities) to the government, asking them to address the fact that parents through surrogacy had no rights to maternity leave to care for their newborn children.
 At the time, the government felt that the issue affected too few people to legislate for, but we continued to campaign, over a long period of time, with Natalie interviewed in national news articles and several times for Radio 4 Woman's Hour.
 Finally, in 2012, we worked with John Healey MP who introduced a Private Members' Bill to Parliament on the issue, which was ultimately adopted by the government as part of the Children and Families Act 2014, and we then worked with the Department of Business Innovation and Skills to help write the detail of the new regulations.